ibm-cloud-architecture/eda-tech-academy/docs/getting-started/schema-lab.md

 In this lab, we’ll do the following:

 * Create a topic and attach a schema to it
-* Create a Kafka user with appropriate rights to produce and consume data
+* Create a Kafka User with appropriate rights to produce and consume data
-* Gather information needed to connect to the Kafka / Schema clusters.
+* Gather information needed to connect to the Kafka cluster and Schema registry.
 * Test producing / consuming data.
 * Make changes to the Schema and see the impact to producer/consumer.